Dark-eyed junco: Red-backed group

-Sometimes included with the gray-headed dark-eyed junco proper as part of the gray-headed group, this subspecies differs from it in having a more silvery bill with a dark-colored upper mandible and light-colored lower mandible, a variable amount of rust on the wings, and pale underparts.
+Sometimes included with the gray-headed dark-eyed junco proper as part of the gray-headed group, this subspecies differs from it in having a more silvery bill with a dark-colored upper mandible and a light-colored lower mandible, a variable amount of rust on the wings, and pale underparts.
 This makes it similar to the yellow-eyed junco (Junco phaeonotus), except for the dark eyes.
 It is found in the southern mountains of Arizona and New Mexico.
 It does not overlap with the yellow-eyed junco in its breeding range.

 Related species

 The extremely rare Guadalupe junco (Junco insularis) was formerly considered to be a subspecies of this species (either included in the gray-headed group or placed in a seventh group of its own, the Guadalupe group), but is now treated as a separate species in its own right – perhaps a rather young one, but certainly this population has evolved more rapidly than the 14 or 15 subspecies of the dark-eyed junco on the mainland due to its small population size and the founder effect.